This Raw Pad Thai Recipe will absolutely knock your socks off! Plus it has a vegan raw pad thai sauce that you’ll want to lick from the bowl. 🙂

 Then we’re going to dice up and add jicama, cilantro, crushed peanuts, sprouts, cucumber coins, and a little bit of fresh avocado.

 The recipe for Vegan Raw Pad Thai Sauce is good on anything from Tempeh to udon noodles… I make extra and store it in the refrigerator.
 The best way to make it is just to dump everything in a blender and give it a whirl.
 The flavor will enhance further after a few hours of marrying in the refrigerator.

-When I’m famished from a day at the gym, the idea of a bowl of Raw Pad Thai is just too tempting to pass up!
+When I’m famished from a day at the gym, the idea of a bowl of Raw Vegan Pad Thai with creamy peanut dressing is just too tempting to pass up!
 And why would you?
-With seared tempeh or pulled chicken it’s shockingly lean, but thoroughly satisfying.
+With seared tempeh, it’s shockingly lean, but thoroughly satisfying.

 This Raw Pad Thai recipe will serve 4 enormous salads, so for healthy, make-ahead lunches I pack a few salads in deli containers, for grab and go options.
-This veggie-based recipe is sublime with lightly pan-seared sliced tempeh, or pulled chicken, if you prefer a little protein on top.
+This recipe is sublime with lightly pan-seared sliced tempeh or marinated tofu.
+Pack the dressing in little cups on the side!!